dbca-wa/wastd/docs/overview.rst

 WAStD is built scalable enough to accommodate other, related, data:

-* Cetacean and pinniped strandings
+* Cetacean and pinniped strandings.
-* Turtle tagging observations, taken of nesting turtles
+* Turtle tagging observations, taken of nesting turtles.
-* Turtle track observations, taken at sunrise after nesting (nests and false crawls)
+* Turtle track observations, taken at sunrise after nesting (nests and false crawls).

 WAStD offers as main functionalities: